ROCm/rocm-install-on-linux/docs/install/native-install/includes/ubuntu-multi-install.rst

 .. note::

    Since Ubuntu 24.04 is newly supported with ROCm 6.2, we only have one package to install on Ubutnu 24.04.
-This means that multi-version is not supported on Ubutnu 24.04 since multiple versions do not currently exist.
+As a result, multi-version support is not available for Ubuntu 24.04 as there are no additional versions at this time.

 .. tip::